 It is possible to "trap" the ASCII BASIC Module in the RUN mode.
-Executing the RTRAP 1 statement evokes this option.
+This option is evoked by executing the RTRAP 1 statement.

-After this is done, the ASCII BASIC Program is "trapped" in RUN mode forever, or until the RTRAP 0 statement is executed.
-If no program is present when the "trap" is set, the ASCII BASIC module will continuously print the READY message until the device is RESET.
+After this is done, the ASCII BASIC Program is "trapped" in RUN mode forever or until the RTRAP 0 statement is executed.
+If no program is present when the "trap" is set, the ASCII BASIC module continuously prints the READY message until the device is RESET.